 Three more professions in the spotlight

 Working with food is often a passion handed down from one generation to the next.
 In 2018, the Alimentarium explored vocations related to dairy products, confectionery, fruit and vegetables, meat, and bakery goods.
-Having acquired a taste for this venture, in 2019, we are focusing on the people devoted to three more professions: in the spring, those working with chocolate, followed by winemaking this summer in tune with the Fête des Vignerons, before turning our autumn spotlight on fishing.
-So, if smoked whitefish, mole sauce and a glass of bubbly sound intriguing, find out more with a visit to our Museum or roam our all-you-can-eat digital content.
+Having acquired a taste for this venture, in 2019, we focused on the people devoted to three more professions: in the spring, those working with chocolate, followed by winemaking in tune with the Fête des Vignerons, before turning our autumn spotlight on fishing.

 From the beauty of human movement to robotics, this sector looks at the actions and handling of tools and utensils in the 8 lines of work presented.
 The watchwords here are craftsmanship and industry.